 Argosy University - Denver ranks above average in ethnic diversity.

-At Argosy University - Denver, the disparity between men and women on campus is higher than the national average.
-The undergraduate student body at Argosy University - Denver is mostly female.
+At Argosy University - Denver, the disparity between men and women on campus is much higher than the national average.
+The undergraduate student body at Argosy University - Denver is predominantly female.